christafaa/christafaa.github.io/_posts/2019-03-19-a_ruby_gotcha.markdown

 `.each` will evaluate to the array it is called on so `words.each {...}` will evaluate to `words` and since that is the last expression evaluated, our method implicitly returns `words`.

-To return our `upcased_words` we simply need to make that variable the last expression evaluated so our method implicitly returns it:
+To return our `upcased_words` we need to make that variable the last expression evaluated so our method implicitly returns it:

 ```
 words = ["apple", "pear", "orange"]